-- 1037 JUNIOR MASTER BAKER.
-Make a QUICHE and 5 BUTTERFLY CAKES.
+- 1038 JUNIOR MASTER BAKER.
+Make 5 SAUSAGE ROLLS and an ICED CARROT CAKE.
 Cover using clear plastic wrap and display together attractively.
 Accessories may be used to enhance the display.
-17 Years and under - Make PEPPERMINT CREAM STARS using your own recipe.
-Display 5 on a plate covered with clear plastic wrap.
-7 years and under. - 1039 FAIRY CAKES using your own recipe and display 5 on a plate covered with clear plastic wrap.
-11 years and under. - Make a GINGERBREAD HAUNTED HOUSE, using your own recipe.
+17 Years and under. - 1039 Make COCONUT ICE using the following recipe: - 4 tablespoons of condensed milk, 170g dessicated coconut, 340g icing sugar. - Mix together the condensed milk and icing sugar.
+Stir in the coconut, the mixture should be very stiff.
+Divide the mixture into two and colour one half with red food colouring.
+Shape the mixture into two identical bars and press firmly together.
+Leave until firm then cut into pieces.
+Display five pieces on a plate covered with clear plastic wrap.
+7 years and under. - 1040 Make 5 CUP CAKES on a FIRE and ICE theme and display on a plate covered with clear plastic wrap.
+11 years and under. - Make and decorate a sponge cake in the shape of a LOG or LOGS.
 Display on a plate covered with clear plastic wrap.
 17 years and under.